 - EdD: Doctor of Education

 - EdD: Doctor of Education in Educational Leadership

 - MAcc: Master of Accountancy

 - MBA: Master of Business Administration

 - MEd: Master of Education in Transformational Curriculum and Instruction

 - MEd: Master of Education in Educational Leadership

 - MAT: Master of Arts in Transformational Curriculum and Instruction

+- MSIO: Master of Science in Industrial/Organizational Psychology

 - MSN: Master of Science in Nursing

 - DNP: Doctor of Nursing Practice

 - DPT: Doctor of Physical Therapy

-GRADUATE & DOCTORATE ADMISSION
+GRADUATE & DOCTORAL ADMISSION

-Florida Southern College attracts students who demonstrate the academic ability and strong motivation to succeed in challenging graduate and doctorate degree programs.
+Florida Southern College attracts students who demonstrate the academic ability and strong motivation to succeed in challenging graduate degree programs.
 Admission decisions are based on academic achievement, aptitude, personal character, and performance in general citizenship or leadership activities throughout the applicant's life and/or professional career.
-The College welcomes applications from students who manifest the desire and willingness to study and the proper academic preparation to successfully complete the rigorous educational program offered at Florida Southern College.
-In considering applications, the admissions committee of each graduate and doctorate degree program gives careful consideration to all credentials required and submitted.
+The College welcomes applications from students who manifest the desire and willingness to study and the proper academic preparation to complete successfully the rigorous educational programs offered at Florida Southern College.
+In considering applications, the admissions committee of each graduate degree program gives careful consideration to all credentials required and submitted.
 No single criterion determines acceptance or denial, but each is evaluated in relation to the applicant's complete admission profile.